sara-nl/griddocs/source/Pages/Advanced/grid_certificates.rst

 Note that you will first need to enter the password that was used to *create* the pkcs12 file.
 Next, you need to enter a password to protect the exported key.
 Enter that password again to verify.
 Note that you must enter a password and the password must be at least 12 characters and include non-alphanumerics; if the password is too short, ``openssl`` will fail without error.
-Using the same password as for the pkcs12 file is fine.
+You can use the same password as for the pkcs12 file.

 To extract your certificate, run::

-  openssl pkcs12 -in user.p12 -out usercert.pem -nokeys
+  openssl pkcs12 -in browsercert.p12 -out usercert.pem -nokeys -clcerts

 Converting from PEM to pkcs12